Serving Students with Religious Diets

 Jain Program

-For more information on Jain options, please contact Sarah Goff, RDN, Wellness Manager for Bon Appétit at Penn Dining.
+For information about Grab and Go items, please contact Sarah Goff, RDN, Wellness Manager for Bon Appetit at Penn Dining.